TheAnonymousMan/todo-crud-vue/README.md

 # Todo list in Vue

 ## The Multilinear Story
-The story is in HTML format (I used Twine to assemble the story) in the folder
+The story is in HTML format (I used Twine to assemble the story) in the folder.
+It is a simple scene with multilinear plot structure.
 ```
 todo-crud-vue\src\story\Once Upon A Time in Ancient Rome.html
 ```